Sport Windsurf: Thrill of Wind and Waves

 What wind speed is best for beginners?

-Can I sport windsurf on lakes?
+Can I sport windsurfing on lakes?

 Absolutely.
 Many top locations feature flat lake or bay water.